DevStudio-AI/autonomous-software-debugging-benchmarks/javascript/static_structural/README.md

 ## The Bug

-The project contains bugs that cause the symptoms described below.
-The debugging system must identify and fix these issues.
+The project contains module resolution and import/export issues that prevent it from running.
+The debugging system must identify and fix these issues based on the error messages produced.
-- Incorrect relative import paths (`../utils` instead of `./utils`)
-- Circular dependency between `models` and `services`
-- Missing file extension in ESM imports
-- Wrong module export style mixing (CommonJS vs ESM)

 ## Symptoms